KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 `KeyboardInputViewController` will call `viewWillSetupKeyboard` when the keyboard should be created or re-created.
 You can use `setup(with:)` to setup your extension with any `SwiftUI` view which will make it the main view, inject necessary environment objects, resize the keyboard extension to fit the view etc.

+## About this documentation

+This documentation is generated, using Xcode's new DocC documentation engine.

+Note that the engine currently omit things, like extensions to native types, like `UITextDocumentProxy`, `Color`, `View` etc. Future KeyboardKit versions will aim to incrementally improve these parts.

 ## Topics